- What is United Way of Alamance County?

-United Way of Alamance County is one of the largest nonprofit funders of health and human services in the county.
-We've been building caring communities where individuals and families are successful, stable and secure.
-With more than 90 years of experience, we truly understand the challenges facing our neighborhoods.
-We partner with local leaders, volunteers, donors and other nonprofit organizations to find innovative solutions to address short-term individual needs and create long-term community results.
-United Way of Alamance County has three focus areas: Supporting income/financial stability, health and family stability, and education.
+For more than 90 years, we've been building caring communities where individuals and families are successful, stable and secure.
+Partnering with local leaders, volunteers, donors and other nonprofit organizations we seek out innovative solutions to address short-term individual needs and create long-term community results.
+United Way of Alamance County has three focus areas: financial stability, health, and education.

 Is United Way a national or local organization?

+"If you've seen one United Way, you've seen one United Way."
+A quote from our United Way of North Carolina President, James Morrison.
+It's a simple explanation, but difficult to understand.
 United Way of Alamance County is a local, autonomous nonprofit organization.
-Like the more than 1,300 United Ways across the country, we are governed by a local volunteer board of directors.
+With over 1,800 United Way Agencies in 44 countries worldwide, we have the benefit of being an easily recognizable brand, while still operating specific to the needs of our individual communities.
 United Way of Alamance County pays nominal dues to United Way of America in exchange for important cost-saving services such as staff training, community research information, campaign products, national marketing partnerships and ongoing consultation.

 Are all United Ways the same?